BICYCLING at the U

 Secure Bicycle Parking:

 Secure bicycle parking is provided at many buildings and vehicle parking garages.
-To gain access a secure room, hover over the icon on the Campus Map and call the Contact listed.
+To gain access to a secure room, hover over the icon on the Campus Map and call the contact listed.

 Outdoor racks are located within 50 ft. of most building entrances.